 See the Events and Volunteering page for the 2014 volunteer work days.

-A volunteer has just completed 2 days of research at the Archives in DC.
+A volunteer has recently completed 2 days of research at the Archives in DC.
 It will take quite some time to organize all the copies of Deck Logs and Crew Muster lists obtained, so check those pages often to see the new documents.

 Just posted: 1945 crew muster lists.